Best time to go to Japan

 Kishiwada Danjiri Matsuri

-The Kishiwada Danjiri Matsuri is a traditional festival held in Osaka every September, on the weekend before Respect for the Aged Day (Keiro no Hi).
+The Kishiwada Danjiri Matsuri is a traditional festival held in Kishiwada, in the Osaka prefecture, every September, on the weekend before Respect for the Aged Day (Keiro no Hi).
 It features more than 30 hand-carved danjiri floats made by talented local craftsmen.
-Each float represents a different area of the city and competition for the fastest float between neighbourhoods is fierce.
+Each float represents a different area of the city and competition for the fastest float between neighborhoods is fierce.
 This is definitely Osaka’s wildest festival, similar to running of the bulls in Pamplona.
-There are casualties every year.
+Due to its dangerous nature, there are casualties every year.

 Find hotels and airbnbs near Kishiwada Danjiri Matsuri (Map)